spreaker/customapp-ios-scripts/README.md

 ## How to sign an app with your distribution certificate

-Before uploading your brand new app, you'll need to sign in with your distribution certificate.
+Before uploading your brand new app to App Store, you'll need to sign in with your distribution certificate.
 The `prepare_ipa.sh` script is here, just for that!

-If you need help or have any questions, visit http://help.spreaker.com.
+If you need help or have any questions, please visit http://help.spreaker.com.